kpalang/mirth-plugin-guide/Readme.md

 ## Requirements
 - Java JDK - I suggest version 1.8 because the UI part of Mirth uses that.
 I'm going to use a [Temurin build](https://adoptium.net/index.html?variant=openjdk8&jvmVariant=hotspot).
 You can get installation instructions for your OS version at the bottom of that page.
 Since I'm using Linux I'm going to install that from my package manager.
+ - Any JDK should work, the key is to get a JDK that comes with `JavaFX`
+ - If you get an error like `this version of the Java Runtime only recognizes class file versions up to 52.0` this is resolved by updating to a newer JDK
 - Maven - You can download a version of Maven [here](https://maven.apache.org/index.html).
 I'm going to use version 3.8.3.

 We will also be using another neat tool of mine, a [mirth-plugin-maven-plugin](https://github.com/kpalang/mirth-plugin-maven-plugin), which will save us some manual work later on.
 You don't have to do anything with it right now.